JustAdams/Chip8/README.md

 Currently only a Monogame frontend is included, which should allow cross-platform interactions.

 ## Controls
 The top left of a QWERTY keyboard is used for this implementation.
+I make no guarantee that the key ordering will match the orderings that the author of any given ROM has intended.

 | Keyboard | Chip8 Mapping |
 | -------- | ------------- |